 In theory, the idea makes sense: Instead of having a checking account balance just sitting around doing nothing, that balance could be helping to reduce the interest owed on your mortgage.

 However, I don’t like this approach because the main reason for paying off your mortgage is to REDUCE risk and REDUCE stress.
 This approach actually INCREASES risk because if you don’t watch your spending very carefully, you could end up getting deeper into debt.
 There is also the risk that credit accounts may be frozen (meaning you wouldn’t be able to make additional withdrawals – a reason to avoid throwing your emergency fund into the mix).
-This approach encourages the use of credit accounts, which may be exactly the thing you are trying to break.
+This approach encourages the use of credit accounts, which may be exactly the type of habit you are trying to break.

 Most of the payoff acceleration with this line-of-credit approach still comes from making extra payments on the principal, which you can do easily (with no software or fees) using some of the other methods mentioned above.
 The additional benefit of an Australian Mortgage is the idea that instead of your checking account earning no interest, it could be earning interest at a rate similar to the mortgage rate.